FastRecorder™ and PacketExtractor™

 Today's networks are built with switches, routers, and gateways interconnected with 1, 10, 25, 40, and 100 Gbps full duplex fiber optic lines.
 These fiber connections increasingly carry packets (vs. circuits) with data, voice, and video, interleaved, aggregated, and burst out at ever faster, bigger, and longer distances.

-Diagnosing issues among these elements requires error free, non-intrusive interception at the full rate (wirespeed), then storing for post analysis with a packet analyzer.
-Naturally, at such high rates, capturing and storing require a unique and ingenious architecture, large RAM, and hundreds of terabytes of storage.
-Additional features, like wirespeed filtering, packet slicing, storing, and later extracting intended application streams are also vital.
+Diagnosing issues on these networks requires error free, non-intrusive interception at full line-rate (wirespeed) and then storing the captures for post analysis with a protocol analyzer.
+At such high rates, capturing and storing requires a unique architecture, large RAM, and hundreds of terabytes of storage.
+Additional features, like wirespeed filtering, packet slicing, storing and later extracting intended application streams are also vital.

 The application includes four modules - FastRecorder™, PacketExtractor™, PacketRecorder™ , and PacketReplay™.

-FastRecorder™ and PacketExtractor™ provide extreme wirespeed IP traffic filtering and recording up to 100 Gbps direct to disk and offline filtering, extraction, and analysis.
-Supports 4 x 1 Gbps or 2 or 4 x 1/10/25 Gbps or 2 x 40/100 or 8 x 10 Gbps or 4 x 1/10/25 GigE Ethernet Interface.
+- FastRecorder™ and PacketExtractor™ provide extreme wirespeed IP traffic filtering and recording up to 320 Gbps direct to disk and offline filtering, extraction, and analysis.
+Supports 4 x 1 Gbps or 2 or 4 x 1/10/25 Gbps or 2 x 40/100 or 8 x 10 Gbps or 4 x 1/10/25 GigE Ethernet Interface

 In FastRecorder™ mode, high rate real-time traffic can be recorded with precise hardware time stamping.
 The Record feature includes a powerful Hardware Filter that allows user to filter out unwanted traffic, and continuously capture the traffic of interest.
 The user can apply trigger conditions to Start or Stop writing to the Disk based on the Trigger criteria.